 Please tell us about yourself

-How much time each week did you spend studying, on average??
+You have scored 89 marks in Paper F9.
+How much time each week did you spend studying, on average?

 What would you say was the most important factor that helped you to achieve such a high mark?